 The molten salt reactor (MSR) typically uses a molten fluoride salt mixture as the primary coolant in the nuclear reactor.
 These reactors offer enhanced safety and convenience compared to conventional reactors.

-- Unlike fuel rod tubes to contain the gases emitted during fission, MSRs redirect the gases to be absorbed into the molten salt.
+- Instead of containing the gasses emitted during fission, MSRs redirect the gasses to be absorbed into the molten salt.

 - In the case of an emergency, fuel can be drained from the core to prevent hazardous explosions.

 The thorium-fueled reactor has also become a point of interest because of its advantages over conventional uranium-fueled reactors.
 As a breeder reactor using a widely available nuclear fuel, this reactor type has been seen as an effective alternative capable of producing less nuclear waste for long-term energy production.
-While the thorium fuel cycle can be implemented in a range of reactor types—including MSRs, boiling water reactors (BWRs), fast neutron reactor (FNRs), or pressurized water reactors (PWRs)—the process can be slow and the extensive fabrication and reprocessing may increase the cost of the operation.
+The thorium fuel cycle can be implemented in a range of reactor types, including common boiling water reactors (BWRs) or pressurized water reactors (PWRs) already in wide use.

-While the global response to the question, “What is the future of nuclear power?” seems to look favorably on building and deploying these new nuclear reactor types, concern remains focused on quality and safety assurance.
+While the global response to the question, “What is the future of nuclear energy?” seems to look favorably on building and deploying these new nuclear reactor types, concerns about quality and safety assurance remain.
 Although strict standards are in place, meeting them can be difficult during fabrication phases like welding.
 To make sure welds meet the extreme temperature and pressure requirements while ensuring safety and cost-efficiency, the nuclear industry can leverage the benefits of automated welding systems such as orbital welding.

 - Welding of materials including stainless steel or titanium that are widely used in nuclear plant components.

 - Control and optimization of weld parameters to ensure high-spec welding with remote weld monitoring capability.